jmandel/exnex/README.md

     *   **Provider Relationship (Schema `provider_treatment_relationship_v1`):**
         *   Asserted by a healthcare Provider (Data Requester) for `purpose_of_use: Treatment`, claiming an active treatment relationship with the patient.
 Includes patient identifiers and demographics for matching.
     *   **Payer Relationship for Treatment/Care Coordination (Schema `beneficiary_treatment_relationship_v1`):**
         *   Asserted by a Payer (Data Requester) for `purpose_of_use: Treatment` (e.g., for care gap closure programs).
-Includes beneficiary identifiers, demographics, and evidence of the specific program/need.
+Includes beneficiary identifiers, demographics, and attestation of the specific program/need.
     *   **Payer Relationship for Payment Operations (Schema `beneficiary_payment_relationship_v1`):**
         *   Asserted by a Payer for `purpose_of_use: PaymentOperations`.
-Includes beneficiary identifiers and evidence of active coverage.
+Includes beneficiary identifiers and attestation of active coverage.
     *   **Payer Attributed Member Cohort (Schema `payer_attributed_member_cohort_v1`):**
         *   Asserted by a Payer for accessing data for a *group* of its attributed members from a specific provider, typically for `purpose_of_use: PaymentOperations` (e.g., quality reporting tied to payment) or `PopulationHealthManagement`.
 References the underlying Data Sharing Agreement.